 MONDAY is a limited-edition journal focused on critical art writing in the Pacific Northwest.
 Published twice a year by the Jacob Lawrence Gallery at the University of Washington School of Art + Art History + Design, it is a platform to support emerging and established critical voices and to help spur new ideas.

-Each volume of Monday is thematically driven, highlighting artists’ writings alongside other diverse perspectives on a particular topic.
-The theme of this volume is Études.
+Each volume of MONDAY is thematically driven, highlighting artists’ writings alongside other diverse perspectives on a particular topic.
+The title of this volume is Études.
 There are 250 bound copies.